What is Radiography?

 The Wilkes Community College Radiography Program is dedicated to providing a quality education for individuals in the field of radiologic technology.
 The program dovetails the Wilkes Community College Vision, “aspiring to be an effective learner-centered educational institution and a dynamic learning organization, preparing learners for success in a rapidly changing world”.
 Our mission is to produce competent entry-level radiographers for the various aspects of the profession.

-*The Wilkes Community College Radiography Program is pending accreditation from the Joint Review Committee on Education in Radiologic Technology.
+*The Wilkes Community College Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology.

 Joint Review Committee on Education in Radiologic Technology